-- teenagers of age from 15 to 18 shall not be employed for more than seven hours per day and 35 hours per week; - if persons under the age of 18 continue to study for basic education, secondary education or professional education the total hours spent at educational facility and work shall not exceed seven hours per day and 35 hours per week; and - persons under the age of 18 shall not be employed overtime.
+- if persons under the age of 18 continue to study for basic education, secondary education or professional education the total hours spent at educational facility and work shall not exceed seven hours per day and 35 hours per week; - persons under the age of 18 shall not be employed overtime.51

-§ 5.2 B. What minimum wage requirements exist?
+B. What minimum wage requirements exist?

 The minimum wage is set by the Cabinet of Ministers.
-The current minimum wage requirements are provided in the Regulations on Minimum Monthly Wage and Minimum Hourly Rate and are as follows:
+The current minimum wage requirements are provided in the Regulations on Minimum Monthly Wage and Minimum Hourly Rate52 and are as follows: